piecedigital/TutoPop/README.md

 // msg: this is the actual text for the tutorial dialog box. "???" is the default text
 // side: this is the side that arrow will appear: top(default), right, bottom, left
 // offset: this is of the arrow.
 If it had a face, negatives would be its left, posititves its right.
 Influence is a percentage based on dialog box width or height.
 0% is the default value
+// maxWidth: this is the maximum width of the dialog box

 var tutorials = [
   {